Kemjiranug/Projects/blinkit-sales-dashboard/README.md

 ---

 ### Overview
 This project analyzes sales performance using an interactive Power BI dashboard.
-It transforms raw transactional data into meaningful insights to support business decision-making.
+It transforms transactional data into clear insights to support business decision-making.
+It focuses on identifying trends, customer behavior, and operational performance.

 ---